eksctl-io/eksctl/README.md

 kubectl create -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/v1.11/nvidia-device-plugin.yml
 ```

-> Once `addon` support has been added as part of 0.2.0 its envisioned that there will be a addon to install the NVIDIA Kubernetes Device Plugin.
+> NOTE: Once `addon` support has been added as part of 0.2.0 its envisioned that there will be a addon to install the NVIDIA Kubernetes Device Plugin.
 This addon could potentially be installed automatically as we know an GPU instance type is being used.

 ### Latest & Custom AMI Support

 With the the 0.1.2 release we have introduced the `--node-ami` flag for use when creating a cluster.
 This enables a number of advanced use cases such as using a custom AMI or querying AWS in realtime to determine which AMI to use (non-GPU and GPU instances).

 The `--node-ami` can take the AMI image id for an image to explicitly use.
 It also can take the following 'special' keywords: